alearnaiz/menu-planning/README.md

 # Menu planning

 ## Overview
-Menu planning is a random generator menu using your common starters, lunches and dinners
+Menu planning is a random generator menu using your common starters, lunches and dinners, then if you want you could send the ingredients to [Any.do](http://es.any.do/)

 ## Requirements
 * Python 2.7